'I'll Ride With Him For Hours': Rep. Cummings Calls On Trump To Visit Baltimore

 When asked whether he had been able to reach Trump with his request, Cummings replied, "I can't get to him."

 NPR has reached out to the White House for comment.
-Trump is visiting Dayton, Ohio, and El Paso, Texas, on Wednesday following last weekend's the mass shootings.
+Trump is visiting Dayton, Ohio, and El Paso, Texas, on Wednesday following last weekend's mass shootings.

+The chairman's invitation comes as a number of Democrats — such as presidential candidate Beto O'Rourke — said they didn't want the president to visit their hometowns after the mass shootings that occurred over the weekend.

 In a series of tweets last month, Trump called Cummings a "brutal bully" and said his district was a "disgusting, rat and rodent infested mess."